raganwald/javascript-allonge-six/manuscript/markdown/0.Functions/args.md

 [^f2f]: We said that you can't apply a function to an expression.
 You *can* apply a function to one or more functions.
 Functions are values!
 This has interesting applications, and they will be explored much more thoroughly in [Functions That Are Applied to Functions](#consumers).

-We'll see [below](#call-by-sharing) that while JavaScript always calls by value, the notion of a "value" has additonal subtlety.
+We'll see [below](#call-by-sharing) that while JavaScript always calls by value, the notion of a "value" has additional subtlety.
 But before we do, let's look at variables.

 ### variables and bindings